Place kick: Kick

 The most common kicking style is the round-the-corner kick, which tends to hook the ball to the left for a right footed kicker.

 Kickers usually pace out their kick before taking it.
 This begins with the kicker standing over the ball with their feet in kicking positions.
 They then measure out a run up.
 When the ball is kicked, usually with the instep of the foot, the kicker will follow through with their swing.

 Rugby union player Quade Cooper preparing to take a place kick for Brisbane City.

 Most of the top kickers can kick a goal from approximately 55m, or just inside their own half.

 Rugby union

 In rugby union, the most common position for a goal kicker to play is fly-half as that position requires good kicking skills from hand.
 Slightly less commonly, the fullback will kick (another position which requires kicking from hand).
 If the goal kicker is neither of those two positions, the remaining three-quarter backs and scrum-half might kick.
 Goal kicking forwards are extremely rare, but not unknown, the most notable in recent years having been the Australian second row John Eales.
+The rules for place kicking have changed over time and originally required the ball to be placed by a different player to the kicker.
+The opposing side may charge (run) at a place-kicker making a conversion goal attempt, but not at a penalty goal attempt.